 I’ve only had positive experiences using the New York Explorer Pass and therefore recommend it to anyone who is happy with the attraction choices.
 Compared to regular admission fees, you can save a lot of money that you can then spend on more experiences!

-I do not recommend this pass, however, if you want to visit Edge or use the hop-on-hop-off passes for more than a day.
+I do not recommend this pass, however, if you want to use the hop-on-hop-off passes for more than a day.
 In this case, the New York Sightseeing Flex Pass may be a better option.

 I recommend the New York Explorer Pass to: